 A prefab or modular home is not an idea born in the 21st century.
 As early as 1908, people already had a taste of the innovation.
 But with the latest technologies, production of these structures is made quicker and less costly.
-And with sustainable development on the rise, prefab homes just got the nod of some buyers in the real estate market.
+And with sustainable development on the rise and short term financing options, prefab homes just got the nod of some buyers in the real estate market.

 If you are looking to buy a house, a new one or a replacement, a prefab home is one in the basket of options you may choose.
 Just like any purchase, you need a caveat and know in-depth the details of the product.
 Pricing and quality are equally important but, you require more than just the two before entering into a sales contract.

 Here’s a succinct list you can go over to speed up your knowledge about modular homes:

 Speed is a trademark known for building modular homes.
 They defy delays caused primarily by weather because they are built in factories offsite, in a climate-controlled environment with a stable workforce.
 They only need to be assembled onsite once modules are completed.
 Production cuts around half of the time it takes to build a traditional home.
 But still, project completion depends on the size of the house, the intricate design and the complexities involved including limitations, like slope areas, on site conditions.